 Family mealtime may not be familiar to you if you did not have them growing up.
 However, family mealtimes should be made to be a priority.
 Try to plan (as much as you can) to be around for meals and ensure you eat together.

 Don’t have two separate eating times; one for them and one for you.
 It may be that you eat a little bit earlier and they eat a little bit later.
 Eating with everyone there may not always be possible but trying to do this “most” of the time is essential.

 Your aim is that meal time is a pleasant time.
 Be there for your child, keep them company, have mellow chats, help them with what they need and enjoy this time yourself.

 Having meals and positive feeding is really important.
 Don’t use this time to have a ruck with your partner, other children or to bring up negative topics likely to upset people.
 Your toddler will get upset.
-Once they’re upset the chances of having good eating reduced big time.
+Once they’re upset the chances of them eating well will be reduced big time.
 Your child won’t want to try any new foods and their appetite will be overcome by their feeling of being upset.